cloudera-labs/hms-mirror/metadata.md

 Strategies are the varies techniques used to migrate hive schemas.

 ##### DIRECT
-This will extract a copy of the METADATA from the _LOWER_ cluster, make any adjustments required for compatibility, and replay the DDL on the _UPPER_ cluster.
+This will extract a copy of the METADATA from the _LEFT_ cluster, make any adjustments required for compatibility, and replay the DDL on the _RIGHT_ cluster.

 See [ownership](#ownership) for managed data.